HarshitMadan77/Image-Gallery/README.md

 ### Author

-Created by [Your Name](https://github.com/your-username).
+Created by [Harshit Madan](https://github.com/HarshitMadan77).
 Feel free to reach out for any questions or contributions!